-Phase - I: The Principals of the randomly selected schools (six) were personally contacted along with the written request for data collection.
-The purpose of the study for which data was to be collected, was explained to each of them.
+Phase - I: The Principals of the randomly selected schools (six) were personally contacted along with the written request for data collection. for which data was to be collected, was explained to each of them.
 The Principals / Primary wing in-charges, after consulting the class teacher and the time-table of the class, permitted for data collection on particular dates, in particular periods.

 Phase - II: As per the fixed dates and time, data was collected from the children by administering DTLD and SPM.
-In this phase, data from 725 children of six schools was collected.
-Out of these 725 children, 98 LD were identified and they were classified into three groups on the basis of their intelligence scores.
-Also, out of these 725 children, 98 NC were matched with the 98 LD on the basis of intelligence score; gender; class and school.
+In this phase, data from was collected.

 Phase - III: In this last phase SEI was administered.
 The SEI includes questions related to school, family, peers, self, and general social activities.
-The school form of SEI consists of fifty-eight items which yield scores on General Self (SEGEN); Social Self-Peers (SESOC); Home-Parents (SEH); School-Academic (SESCH) and Total score (SET) along with lie score.
+The school form of SEI